Renuka: Decapitation and resurrection

-According to a version of the tale, Renuka fled to the locale of a lower-caste community, hoping that her Brahmin son would not consent to follow her and execute her due to his high caste.
-However, the obedient Parashurama cast aside his discomfort and swung his axe, beheading both his mother and a lower-caste woman who had risen to obstruct his matricide.
-When Parashurama asked his boon of restoring his mother, Jamadagni offered him a magical pot of water that had to be sprinkled upon the head attached to the body of his mother.
-In his excitement, Parashurama accidentally fused the head of the lower-caste woman he had slain with the body of his mother, which both his father and he had to accept.
-The head of the high-caste Renuka was left behind in the community, retained as a shrine for the veneration of Renuka-Yellamma.
+Disappearance

+According to one legend, the emperor Sahastarva wanted to marry Renuka.
+When Parashuram was away, Sahastarva killed Jamadagni and his four sons and then Renuka jumped in the pond known as Ramsarover.
+This lake is today venerated as Renuka Sanctuary.

+A version among Deori people states that Jamadagni asked his sons to kill Renuka to prove their obedience before bringing her back to life.

-Temples and Related places
+Temples and related places

+There is a Renuka Amba temple in Shahalibanda Banda Charminar, Hyderabad.
+This is a 17th century ancient temple.
+It is located in the Devdi of Renukadas Bhalerao,a king and the prime minister of Hyderabad during the nizam rule.
+It is believed that this goddess is the granter of wishes and just visiting her wards off all evil and black magic.
+The temple is open for public only during the 9 days of Navratri and is visited by lakhs of devotees.

-One of the famous temples of Renuka Yellamma Thalli is located at Balkampet in Hyderabad where every year in Ashadha month Yellamma Kalyanothsavam is celebrated with thousands of pilgrims performing special rituals to get the blessings of Renuka Yellamma Thalli.
-The Murti of the goddess, interestingly, is 10 feet deeper than the ground level.
+One of the famous temples of Balkampet Yellamma Temple, located in the Balkampet neighbourhood of Hyderabad where every year in the Ashadha month Yellamma Kalyanothsavam is celebrated with thousands of pilgrims performing special rituals to receive the goddess's blessing.
+The statue of the goddess is 10 feet deeper than the ground level.
 There is also a well in the Balkampet Yellamma temple complex and some devotees believe that the water in the well heals all ills.
 Taking a bath here is supposed to purify one of all disorders and skin diseases.
-This holy water is called ‘tirtham’.
+This holy water is called 'tirtham'.
 An Akhand Jyoti is also present in the temple that was lit during the renovation.